 Sales ops and managers will also love how easy onboarding is when pre-existing routes and customer data is stored conveniently under Accounts.

-Badger Maps is the best tool for sales teams, uniting the function of a route planner, with the selling capabilities of a prospecting tool, and a CRM.
+Badger Maps is the best route planner for sales teams, with the selling capabilities of a prospecting tool, and a CRM.

 With optimized routes and seamless planning, Badger reduces sales reps’ average drive times by 20%, freeing up an average of 8 hours a week.
 Teams also report an average of 10 additional meetings per week, made possible by their newly found free time.